 Cheap true wireless earbuds are having their time in the sun, lapping up every ray that comes their way.
 Anker wants in on the fun with the Anker Soundcore Life P2.
 These may be another pair of AirPods lookalikes but they afford so much more for so much less.

 These earbuds are built to do a little bit of everything, making them great for general consumers.
-They have a familiar aesthetic and make use of USB-C charging, rather than its dated microUSB ancestor.
+The case and buds have a familiar aesthetic and make use of USB-C charging, rather than its dated microUSB ancestor.
 Battery life is above average, but if you want something more specialized—say for exercise or travel—you should look at a designated workout or noise cancelling headset instead.

 Anker used a formulaic recipe to create the Soundcore Life P2: an all-plastic build with a stemmed design that mimics the Apple AirPods.
 It’s uninspiring but it works, and I was happy to see the company used dedicated nozzles for a better fit than the original AirPods.

 Each earbud is outfitted with a button showcasing the Soundcore logo, and these buttons are incredibly difficult to press.
 I initially thought just the left earbud housed a button because it required so much force to press the right button.
 I suspect this will loosen over time, but it creates quite a bit of pressure against the outer ear.

 It isn’t a stretch to call this painful, and the workaround is to hold the base of the stem between your thumb and middle finger while pressing the button with your index finger.
 Doing so alleviates the pressure placed against your ear but you shouldn’t have to do this in order to skip a track or access Google Assistant.
 If you’re someone who relies on onboard controls, you may want to grab the Anker Soundcore Liberty Air 2 instead.

 These earbuds are durable but not the most ergonomic for working out.